NiuTrans/GRAM/README.md

 ```bash
 llamafactory-cli train examples/train_full/qwen3_fine_tuning_rm.yaml
 ```

-**We recommend directly fine-tuning our open-source reward model using your own task-specific (or domain-specific) preference data.** This approach may reduce reliance on large-scale task-specific data, which allows you to obtain a strong reward model for your target task with only a small amount of preference annotations.
+Note that at this stage, you could directly fine-tune our released models on your own labeled, task-specific (domain-specific) preference data to obtain a reward model tailored to your target task.

 ### Evaluation